openvinotoolkit/anomalib/README.md

   name: <name-of-the-dataset>
   format: folder
   path: <path/to/folder/dataset>
-  normal: normal # name of the folder containing normal images.
+  normal_dir: normal # name of the folder containing normal images.
-  abnormal: abnormal # name of the folder containing abnormal images.
+  abnormal_dir: abnormal # name of the folder containing abnormal images.
+  normal_test_dir: null # name of the folder containing normal test images.
   task: segmentation # classification or segmentation
   mask: <path/to/mask/annotations> #optional
   extensions: null
   split_ratio: 0.2  # ratio of the normal images that will be used to create a test split
-  seed: 0
   image_size: 256
   train_batch_size: 32
   test_batch_size: 32